top of page

 • You would like individualized coaching so you can practice strategies every day.

-• You or another caregiver (grandparents) would like to be present during the sessions
+• You or another caregiver (like grandparents) would like to be present during the sessions.

 If these sound familiar, bringing therapy into your living room could be a game-changer.